mbonig/state-machine/README.md

 Then add overridden values.
 The fields in the `overrides` field should match the `States` field of the ASL.

+## Version Usage

+The AWS CDK StateMachine construct introduced a change in version [**2.85.0**](https://github.com/aws/aws-cdk/pull/25932) that deprecated an earlier usage of 'definition' by this construct.
+This construct has been updated to use the new 'definitionBody' field.

+If you are using a version of the CDK before version **2.85.0**, you should use version **0.0.28** of this construct.

+If you are using a version fo the CDK great or equal to **2.85.0**, you should use version **0.0.29+** of this construct.

 ### Projen component

 There is a projen component included in this library which will help you in using the construct.
 It works similar